 In certain areas, planting new forests changes the albedo of the land such that the increased heat absorbed by the darker land cover offsets the cooling effects of the CO2 sequestered by the new forests.
 The best research suggests that this is most common in boreal (northern) regions, such as land in Canada and Russia.

 For this reason, Terraformation focuses on restoring land in temperate and tropical regions.
 There are still several billion acres available for restoration outside of boreal zones.

 This is exactly what we are doing at our pilot restoration site on Hawaiʻi Island.
-Weʻre running the worldʻs largest off-grid, 100% solar-powered desalination system, and using it to accelerate restoration of a Hawaiian dry tropical forest ecosystem.
-You can read more about how solar-powered desalination is making this restoration possible in this article.
+We're running the world's largest off-grid, 100% solar-powered desalination system and using it to accelerate restoration of a Hawaiian dry tropical forest ecosystem.

-We won't!
-The supplemental irrigation is like a kick starter to help ecosystems reestablish.
+While supplemental irrigation can help ecosystems reestablish themselves, we won’t need to provide new forests with fresh water forever.
 Under normal conditions, young saplings benefit from the protective cover and deep roots of larger, established trees.
 The roots of mature trees bring up moisture from deep soil layers to hydrate young sapling roots, and their canopy lowers the forest temperature, reducing evaporation.
 In highly degraded landscapes, those symbiotic relationships don’t exist, and the new forests need support as they develop.

 Once established, forests become largely self-sustaining and cycle their own water.
 In fact, forests drive the global water cycle and have enormous influence on rainfall patterns across the planet.
 Recent research shows that the massive deforestation of the last two centuries has dramatically altered rainfall patterns across the globe.